commercionetwork/commercio-sdk.kt/docs/lib/kyc/kyc_helper.md

         mode: BroadcastingMode? = null
     ): TxResponse
     ```

-3. Buys the membership with the given `membershipType`.
-Optionally `fee` and broadcasting `mode` parameters can be specified.
+2. Buys the membership with the given `buyMemberships` memberships list and `wallet`.
+Optionally `fee` and
-    ```kotlin
-    suspend fun buyMembership(
-        membershipType: MembershipType,
-        wallet: Wallet,
-        fee: StdFee? = null,
-        mode: BroadcastingMode? = null
-    ): TxResponse
-    ```
-4. Buys the membership with the given `buyMemberships` memberships list.
-Optionally `fee` and broadcasting `mode` parameters can be specified.
+   broadcasting `mode` parameters can be specified.
     ```kotlin
     suspend fun buyMembershipsList(
         buyMemberships: List<BuyMembership>,